Visit our blog and learn more about Hi-Performance Technology!

 Frequently Asked Questions About Our AHP Program

 What’s the difference between enrolling in ATC’s Automotive and Hi-Performance Technology program vs. the Automotive Technology program?

 The main difference between studying Automotive and Hi-Performance Technology versus Automotive Technology is the focus placed on engine exploration.

 While Automotive Technology students learn about vehicle engines with a focus on maintaining optimal engine performance through routine maintenance, AHP students go through an in-depth engine education, focusing on this crucial piece of performance equipment on a more intricate level.
-After developing advanced skills through experience, Hi-Performance students can go onto career paths in Performance-driven fields, like engine building or optimizing vehicles raced on professional speedways.
+After developing advanced skills through experience, Hi-Performance students can go onto career paths in Performance-driven fields like engine building.

 Where is Automotive and Hi-Performance Technology Taught?

 ATC’s AHP program is offered at both of our locations in southeastern PA: Exton and Warminster.

 How do I learn more about what to expect from a Hi-Performance Auto School?

 For an engine enthusiast looking to expand and develop their skillset, Hi-Performance Auto School is an exciting place to be!
 A mix of classroom studies and hands-on time in the shop provides well-rounded exposure to testing tweaks and modifications made under the hood.
 To learn more, we encourage you to take a peek at the Hi-Performance training section of the ATC blog.

 I’m ready to get my education in gear!
 What’s the next step for applying?